Substance Abuse - Drug and Alcohol Treatment

 The definition of Addiction is a dependence on a substance, such as alcohol, or a type of behavior, such as gambling.
 The dependence is so strong that it may seem as if the person is unable to break away from the dependence.

 Addiction is a chronic relapsing brain disease.
 Brain imaging shows that addiction severely alters brain areas critical to decision making, learning and memory and behavior control, which may help to explain the compulsive and destructive behaviors of addiction.

 Intensive Outpatient Recovery Program

-We understand that addiction is a disease that requires complete abstinence as a necessary part for recovery.
+We understand that addiction is a disease which requires complete abstinence as a necessary part for recovery.
 Our program is 12 Step based and incorporates peer support, cognitive-behavioral, relapse prevention, art, experiential, and emotive therapies.
-A vital part of recovery and our program is 12 step meetings and working with a sponsor.
+A vital part of recovery and our program is 12 Step meetings and working with a sponsor.

 â€˘ We are certified by the Mississippi Department of Mental Health.